fzuo/homepage/docs/index.md

 - Our department has created a strong hands-on cybersecurity program.
 Please find more information <a href="https://uco-cyber.github.io/education/">here</a>.

 - I will serve on the program committee of <a href="https://asiaccs2025.hust.edu.vn/">ASIACCS'25</a>.
-Please consider submitting your novel work.
+Please consider submitting your groundbreaking research.

 - I will serve on the program committee of <a href="https://eurosp2025.ieee-security.org/">EuroS&P'25</a>.
 We look forward to your submissions.